thoughtbot/laptop/README.md

 Laptop
 ======

+Maintained by thoughtbot and modified by Louis Rassaby and Teddy Widom.

 Laptop is a script to set up an OS X laptop for web development.

 It can be run multiple times on the same machine safely.